brandur/sorg/content/articles/http-transactions.md

 title: Using Atomic Transactions to Power an Idempotent API
 published_at: 2017-09-06T16:00:14Z
 location: San Francisco
-hook: Getting easy data correctness by building idempotent operations on the transactional machinery of Postgres.
+hook: Part one of a series on getting easy data correctness by building APIs on the transactional machinery of Postgres.
 ---

 The software industry as a whole contains a lot of people